cRhodan/CRhodan.Api.Core/README.md

-# api.core
+# CRhodan.Api.Core

-Just some simple boilerplate for APIs
+Just some simple core logic and base classes for APIs

-More detail to come if required.